TheDHCreator/thedhcreator.github.io/_pages/about.md

 title: About Me
 ---

-Samuel Reynolds was born in Mesa, Arizona in December of 1998.
-He grew up in the nearby city of Chandler with his parents, younger brother and two younger sisters.
+Samuel M. Reynolds was born in Mesa, Arizona in December of 1998.
+He lived in the nearby Chandler during his younger years.
+After graduating from Heritage Academy in 2017, Samuel served a mission for The Church of Jesus Christ of Latter-day Saints in the lower suburbs of Seattle, Washington until the Spring of 2019.

-After graduating from Heritage Academy in 2017, Samuel served in the Washington Federal Way and Washington Seattle Missions.
-Upon his return home, he entered the Electrical Engineering Program at Brigham Young University in the Fall of 2019.
-He is now 22 years old, has completed two years of the program, and has since added two minors to his academic repertoire: Computer Science and Mathematics.

-Samuel was sealed to his sweetheart, Mikayla, in the Gilbert Temple on May 29th, 2021.
-Mikayla is deaf and is also a cancer survivor.

-In his free time, Samuel continues to further his career as an author.
-He published his first book on Amazon at age 15 titled "Dino-Hunters Part One" in December 2014.
-Five months later, he released the sequel, "Dino-Hunters Part Two: Armageddon" to the world.
-Samuel has written five books in total, with two final novels anticipated to arrive before the end of 2021: one will be the final installment of the "Dino-Hunters" series; the other will be a book he is co-writing with his friend, Abby Tucker, and with the help of BYU Professor and Second Counselor of the General Young Men's Presidency of the Church, Brad Wilcox.
+Since then, he has been pursuing his Bachelor's Degree in Computer Engineering and a minor in Computer Science from Brigham Young University.
+In May of 2021, Samuel married his sweet bride, Mikayla, in the Gilbert Arizona Temple.
+They now live in Provo, Utah.
+Samuel has been an author since age 15.

+When he is not writing new stories, Samuel loves to play the piano, trombone, some guitar, and sing.
+He also enjoys tackle football, frisbee golf, bowling, and ballroom dance.
+He cannot seem to get enough of any new Marvel or Star Wars release on Disney+.

+Samuel dreamt of writing books since the summer of 2010.
+In November of 2014, he won the NaNoWriMo contest and published his first book with CreateSpace one month later, titled _Dino-Hunters Part One_.
+Five months later, in May of 2015, he released the sequel, _Dino-Hunters Part Two: Armageddon_.
+In May of 2017, he announced his third novel, _The Best Six Years: Lessons Learned from a Heritage Academy Scholar_, a personal memoir he dedicated to the wonderful memories of attending Heritage Academy in Mesa from 2011-2017.

+Before leaving on his mission in the summer of 2017, Samuel assembled and unveiled _Dino-Hunters: Ultimate Edition_, a combination of Parts One and Two of the franchise and a special inclusion of the first few of the chapters of the third installment, teasing what was to come.
+Upon returning home from his mission, he assembled his weekly writings into his fifth book, _Vineyard Among the Evergreens: How Serving the Lord in Washington Changed My Life_, in April of 2020.

+His sixth book (and final chapter of "The Long Lost Secrets" Series) is still currently in production.
+A release date for _Dino-Hunters Part Three: Deadlock_ is coming soon.
+He is also currently co-authoring a religious book with his friend, Abby Tucker.

 Some of Samuel's other hobbies and interests include playing piano, ballroom dancing, obsessing over the latest Disney+ Marvel or Star Wars release, sleeping, and eating.